 • Since its creation in 2014, Delaware's Pathways to Prosperity initiative has grown exponentially.
 As of 2017, about 9,000 high school students were enrolled in pathways programs to develop skills for the workforce, participate in work-based learning, gain industry-recognized credentials and earn college credit at no cost.
 The state is on track to meet its goal of having half of Delaware high school students participating in career pathways by 2019.
 Business and community partners include Delaware Technical Community College, the United Way of Delaware and the Rodel Foundation.
 A recent case study highlights how Appoquinimink School District developed its pathways, including Advanced Placement courses, dual enrollment and work-based learning.
 In addition, some districts are starting pathways programs in middle school.
 (Information from Delaware.gov)

-In school year 2015-2016:
+In school year 2016-2017:

-- 98 percent of Delaware CTE high school students graduated - 95 percent met performance goals for technical skills - 83 percent of Delaware CTE postsecondary students earned a credential, certificate or degree
+- 99 percent of Delaware CTE high school students graduated - 83 percent of Delaware CTE postsecondary students earned a credential, certificate or degree - 88 percent went on to the workforce, the military or an apprenticeship